 Did I put the flower in a vase of water on my bedside table?
 Or course not.
 Even way back then, I rarely did anything the "normal" way.

 Instead, while Nana was planting her new flowers, I planted mine, too.
-Yep, I poked my finger into the dirt, made a hole, planted the stem, and watered it in like a good little gardener. ;-)
+Yep, I poked my finger into the dirt to make a hole, planted the stem, and watered it in like a good little gardener. ;-)

 Looking back on it now, I can only imagine Nana's shock when, several weeks later, she discovered that my once-pitiful, half-dead little geranium flower had taken root and was growing new leaves!

-As autumn was coming on, we potted up my new plant and brought it indoors.
-I can't recall exactly how long we had that geranium.
+As autumn was coming on, Nana and I potted up my treasured geranium and brought it indoors.
+I can't recall exactly how long we had that plant.
 But I know it was years. :-)

 Encouraged by the "The Geranium Incident" - and by Nana - my passion for growing things blossomed.
 (Yes, pun intended!)

-When I was 11 years old, my passion was growing pumpkins.
+When I was 11 years old, growing pumpkins was my passion.
 My neighborhood friends and I had a fine time making homegrown Jack-o-Lanterns for Halloween!

 In my teens, after seeing fields of cotton on a driving trip to Florida, I tried my hand at growing cotton.
 (Hint: Cotton does not grow well in the northeastern US!)